-So you decided on eloping in Colorado.
-That’s awesome!
-You picked one of the most amazing (and picturesque) states to elope in.
-Not only does Colorado have some of the most beautiful and diverse national parks in the country, but the landscapes of Colorado make it the perfect backdrop for an elopement!
-Notice how I said national parks plural…did you know Colorado is home to four national parks?!
-The most loved obviously being Rocky Mountain National Park, but there’s also Mesa Verde National Park, Great Sand Dunes National Park and Preserve, and Black Canyon of the Gunnison National Park.
-You get everything from desert sand dunes to alpine lakes to open fields as far as you can see.
+So you decided to elope in Colorado.
+Heck yeah!
+You picked one of the best (and picturesque) states to elope in.
+Not only does Colorado have some of the most beautiful and diverse national parks in the country, but the landscapes of Colorado make the perfect backdrop for an elopement or intimate wedding!
+Here’s a fun fact for you…did you know Colorado is home to four national parks?!
+The most loved obviously being Rocky Mountain National Park, but there’s also Mesa Verde National Park, Great Sand Dunes National Park and Preserve, and Black Canyon of the Gunnison National Park (if you aren’t familiar with it – google it.
+It’s totally worth it.).
+You get everything from desert sand dunes to alpine lakes to open fields full of wildflowers.

 Now that you’ve decided where to elope in Colorado, I’m sure you’re wondering, “okay, now how do I elope in Colorado?”
 I got you covered!
 In this post, I’ll be sharing the essential details on how to elope in Colorado.
 Giving you the rundown on the things you need to do to bring your dream Colorado elopement to life.

 How To Get Your Colorado Marriage License

 Speed up the process of getting your marriage license by filling out the online application before heading to the Clerk & Recorder’s Office.
 Here’s where to apply for a marriage license.
 Note that you will still need to go in person with your valid I.D. to obtain your marriage license, even if you started your application online.

 Fun fact: Marriage licenses can be obtained in any Colorado county, regardless of where the ceremony will occur in Colorado!